andressbarnes/Sass-Styleguide-Boilerplate/README.md

 # Sass-Boilerplate
 plug and play styles for web application development

-You can serve the page anything.
+You can serve the page and compile with anything you want.

 Customized .vscode settings used for this project Plugins used: